 Aquarium fish color enhancement through the choice of fish food is one of the best and the most natural methods.
 Different fish food can indeed make a huge difference in fish’s overall health, as well as to improve fish colors.
-With certain diet, you can bring out the best colors of your aquarium fish.
+With specific diet, you can bring out the best colors of your aquarium fish.
 In the following, we will be going through a list of best fish food that can naturally enhance the coloration of aquarium fish.

-Part I. Provide your aquarium fish with a high quality staple food is a good start.
+Part I. Provide your aquarium fish with a high-quality staple food is a good start.

 1. Omega One Flakes